Head to the Pier 60 Sunset Celebration on Clearwater Beach

 Kids will love the tortuously twisted trunks and radical roots of the towering banyan trees in North Straub Park, very near St. Pete’s Museum of Fine Arts on Beach Drive in St. Pete.
 (Side note: this a great place for an impromptu family portrait.)
 If you happen to be visiting on the first or third Saturday of the month, pair your tree climbing adventure with special programming at the museum, such as “Kidding Around Yoga” for ages 3 and up (a small program fee includes admission to the galleries, what a bargain!)
 There’s also a “Make and Take” program (hands-on art activities) that is available on some Saturdays with regular museum admission.

 Just a short distance away, the Morean Arts Center on Central Ave. in St. Pete offers free family programs called “Drop-In Art Studios” on most Saturdays (two sessions: 10 a.m. and 1 p.m.) geared toward children ages 5 – 10.
 Florida Craft Art, also on Central Ave., periodically offers Creative Discovery Workshops for kids; the cost is typically $10 per child.

-If you get hungry, nearby Central Avenue and the surrounding area offer dozens of bistros and specialty restaurants featuring lunches for less than $10.
-Some pizza and sandwich shops also have meal specials including drinks for around $6.
-And you can always stop at a street corner and grab a hot dog or other local fare.
+If you get hungry, St. Pete’s Central Ave. and the surrounding area offer dozens of bistros and local mom ‘n’ pop restaurants offering lunches for about $10.
+Some pizza and sandwich shops also have meal specials including drinks for under $8.
+And you can always stop at a street cart and grab a hot dog.

 Use CityPass for Extra Savings